kchinzei/search_logger/Docs/Setup - Chrome + Tampermonkey.md

+This page explains the setup for Chrome + Tampermonkey on macOS.

-# Preliquisite
+## Preliquisite
-Complete steps 1 - 3 [here](Setup).
+Complete steps 1 - 3 [here](Setup.md).
 Select  [Tampermonkey](https://www.tampermonkey.net) as browser extension, download from AppStore.

-## To add and activate the javascript
+### To add and activate the javascript
 Once Tampermonkey is installed, you should have an icon of a jigsaw puzzle.
 It's a shortcut to **Extension Setting**.
 - Extension setting icon >> Tampermonkey >> Three vertical dots >> Option
 	You are now Tampermonkey setting view.
 Click "**+**" icon will open script editor.